 Home Health Care (HHC) services present specialized and general medical care for elderly and disabled ones who need continuous nursing care at their homes.
-Currently, a vast number of medical and nursing companies are working in this field [1, 2].
-Uncontrolled growth of industrial pollution as well as urban transportation system, have led to a raise in hospitalization.
+Currently, a vast number of medical and nursing companies are working in this field [1,2].
+Uncontrolled growth of industrial pollution as well as urban transportation systems, have led to a rise in hospitalization.
 Although the hospital offers specialized services, the congestion of hospitals is inconsistent with providing high quality services.
-The lower patients be in the hospital, the better nurses will be able to take care of them.
-On the other hand, patients who need general hygiene cares feel more comfortable at home [3].
-Also, with the advent of the coronavirus it's better for high risk people or patients with mild symptoms of this disease to get required medical services at home.
-Moreover, in cases where COVID-19 patients are in recovery phase some patients can leave the hospital and continue treatment at home.
+The shorter patients stay in the hospital, the better nurses will be able to take care of them.